 Raised in Addis Ababa, Maheder Haileselassie, 26, is a photographer of genuinely humane sensibilities, as her photographic work illustrates.
-Though originally trained as a Civil Engineer, Maheder has been focusing on photography for the last three years and her images have appeared in various online platforms including the Guardian.
+Though originally trained as a Civil Engineer, Maheder has been focusing on photography for the last three years and her images have appeared on various online platforms including the Guardian.
 Maheder says it was back in 2011, during the 4th year of her campus life that she began photographing her close friends and other subjects with her BlackBerry phone.
-Making random pictures changed from a hobby to an obsession and she was able to acquire an iPhone 4 on the following year, which gave her a better quality image.
+Making random pictures changed from a hobby to an obsession and she was able to acquire an iPhone 4 the following year, which gave her a better-quality image.
 “I shot more and more every day,” she says.

 Maheder says photography gave her thrill and exhilaration and she uses it as a breathing mechanism for her thoughts.
 People and changes being a main inspiration to most of her documentary work, she also focuses on portraying a fair and accurate image of her country, the note on her website points out.